seanzx9/HabTrack/README.md

 # HabTrack
-Android habit tracker app with social networking features.
+Native Android habit tracker app with social networking features.

 *Backend to be added